nullality/nullality.github.io/README.md

  ## What's next?
  - Filling this out more
  - Styles
- - webhooks for services like youtube or weather
+ - Webhooks for services like Youtube or getting Weather
- - cards
+ - Cards
- - ability to transcribe notes / rants.
+ - Ability to transcribe notes / rants.
- - habit forming conversation points
+ - Habit forming conversation points
- - repack react app / native
+ - Repack into native app
+ - Repack as Alexa Skill
- - put it into headless raspberry pi
+ - Put it into headless raspberry pi
- - put into touch screen enabled raspberry pi
+ - Put into touch screen enabled raspberry pi

  ### [Voicebot by Jaanus](https://github.com/jaanus/voicebot)